-Restless Leg Syndrome (also referred to as RLS and Willis-Ekbom disease) is a fairly common and uncomfortable disorder that causes an urge to move or massage the legs (or sometimes arms) while at rest.
-It is estimated that 10% of the population suffers from this condition, the majority of whom are women.
+Restless Leg Syndrome (RLS) is a fairly common and uncomfortable disorder.
+RLS causes the urge to move or massage the legs while at rest.
+Experts estimate that 10% of the population suffers from this condition.

 - You have an irresistible compulsion to move your legs, especially while resting.

-- Your legs feel achy, numb, throbbing or even like there are ants crawling on them.
-The feelings have also been described as “an itch you cannot scratch,” “pins and needles” or “pulling.”
+- Your legs feel achy, numb, throbbing, or even like ants crawling on them.
+The feelings have also been described as “an itch you cannot scratch,” “pins and needles,” or “pulling.”

 - You have involuntary jerking or twitching in your legs.

 - The uncomfortable sensations in your legs make it hard to sleep.

 - Your symptoms get better when you move your legs or walk around.

 I think I have Restless Leg Syndrome, what now?

 RLS & Coinciding Conditions

 Discomfort and irresistible movement seem harmless enough, but several conditions that coincide with this disorder.

 - Peripheral Neuropathy.
 This is what happens when the nerves outside the brain and spinal cord are damaged.
 Sometimes this is due to a chronic illness, or even alcoholism.

 - Iron Deficiency.
 It’s common for an iron deficiency to worsen restless leg syndrome.